 The learning nuggets are provided to the learner through a gamified path and the assessments feature diverse formats of gamified quizzes.

 Gamification Use Case: A Gamified Learning Portal Featuring A Microlearning Approach For Induction And Onboarding

-At EI Design, we had been using a face-to-face training delivery for our Induction and Onboarding program since our inception in 2002.
+At EI, we had been using a face-to-face training delivery for our Induction and Onboarding program since our inception in 2002.

 In the early years, when the team was small, this approach worked well and enabled us to complete the exercise in time.
 With the significant involvement of key stakeholders, the program delivered a high-impact training and built strong bonds with new employees.

 As the team grew and the intake of new employees became staggered, we started seeing challenges like: